-Our operations team at the Eden Geothermal site has been a partnership between our own Eden Geothermal engineers, our drilling contractor and highly skilled professionals from a large number of drilling service companies and other contractors.
-The drilling and other contractors were selected by a competitive tender process, in line with public procurement regulations, managed by our core team.
+Our operations team at the Eden Geothermal site has been a partnership between our own engineers, our drilling contractor and highly skilled professionals from a large number of drilling service companies and other contractors.
+Our contractors were selected by a competitive tender process, in line with public procurement regulations, managed by our core team.

-Many of the personnel on site have come from the oil and gas sector.
+Many of the personnel on site came from the oil and gas sector.
 At Eden Geothermal, we believe geothermal represents a great opportunity to use the technology, expertise and skills from this sector in a greener way, as we transition away from fossil fuels and towards clean, renewable energy.
-You can meet the Eden Geothermal engineering and operations team here.
+You can meet the core Eden Geothermal team here.

 The rig crew: do you know your roughnecks from your roustabouts?

-Our drilling contract is with a British drilling firm, but the rig and most of the drilling crew are supplied through a subcontract to a Czech company, MND, who have both a powerful enough rig, and the geothermal expertise, to drill this well.
+Our drilling contract was with a British drilling firm, but the rig and most of the drilling crew were supplied through a subcontract to a Czech company, MND, who had both a powerful enough rig, and the geothermal expertise, to drill this well.
 Here’s a snapshot of some of the key roles.
 (You might be surprised by some of the job titles…)

 The drilling contractor’s senior supervisor.
 The toolpusher is highly experienced and has usually worked his/her way up through the ranks of drilling crew positions.
 His or her job is largely administrative, including making sure the rig has enough materials, spare parts and skilled personnel to operate efficiently.
 The toolpusher also serves as an experienced advisor to other team members, in particular the Drilling Supervisor.